 I worked the bareback bronc riding event while rodeoing….
 I then chose the next hardest way to make a living: being an artist.

 As the artist, I chose an early trade scene circa 1850 in Northern New Mexico as my general subject.
-To insure the historical accuracy of my subject, I conducted extensive research at the Palace of the Governors Musuem in Santa Fe, as well as the Ernest Thompson Seton Museum at the Philmont Scout Ranch in Cimarron, New Mexico.
+To insure the historical accuracy of my subject, I conducted extensive research at the Palace of the Governors Museum in Santa Fe, as well as the Ernest Thompson Seton Museum at the Philmont Scout Ranch in Cimarron, New Mexico.

 —Duke Sundt, Riverbend Fine Art